ByteCommitter/NSS-Backend/NotificationServer/README.md

 Create a new Node.js project for notification server	✅ 2️⃣	Add basic Socket.IO support and user tracking	✅ 3️⃣	Add POST endpoint to emit messages to users	✅

+The post in the frontend should not only emit messages via the socket but should also be sent to the db by the backend.

 4️⃣	Test locally with multiple Flutter apps or Postman	🔄 5️⃣	Deploy notification server on Render/Railway	🔄
 6️⃣	Set up a free Redis instance (Upstash etc.)	🔄